Eczbek/xieite/docs/namespaces/streams/structures/standard_handle/1/reset_background_color.md

 &nbsp;

 ## Description
-Resets the text highlight color to default.
+Resets the background color to default.

 &nbsp;